delabassee/odl2021-lab/lab8-sealed-class.md

 ## Overview

 In this 10-minutes lab, you will get some hands-on experiences with **Sealed Classes** (JEP 397), a preview feature (2nd round in Java 16).
-This new feature enables the ability to create restricted class hierarchy, i.e. restrict which other classes or interfaces may extend or implement them.
+This new feature enables the ability to create restricted class hierarchy.
+That is a class or interface that can declaratively restrict which other classes or interfaces may extend or implement them.

 💡 Despite its name, the **Sealed Classes** feature applies to both **classes** and **interfaces**.